-Student centred learning is a pre-requisite for effective progress and a positive learning experience in the part time occupational therapy curriculum.
+Student centred learning is a pre-requisite for effective progress and a positive learning experience in the curriculum.
 This means that students must develop the readiness to accept responsibility for their own learning (Clouston and Whitcombe 2005) and develop the skills necessary to become self directed learners.